wy-chan/devchallenges_RandomQuoteGenerator/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the following user stories:
+The [challenge](https://devchallenges.io/challenges/8Y3J4ucAMQpSnYTwwWW8) was to build an application to complete the following user stories:

-- [x] User story: I can add a new task
+- [x] User story: I can see a random quote
-- [x] User story: I can complete a task
+- [x] User story: I generate a new random quote
-- [x] User story: I can toggle between All, Active and Completed
+- [x] User story: When I select quote author, I can see a list of quotes from them
-- [x] User story: I can remove one or all tasks under the Completed tab
+- [x] User story: I can see quote genre under the author
-- [ ] User story (optional): Store the data in local storage that when I refresh the page I can still see my progress

 ## Acknowledgements